briddums/MultipleClients/README.md

 # Description
 This project shows how to host razor components in a separate class library.
+This allows for the Blazor Client to be split up into multiple modules.

+I find this to be useful for vertical slice architecture as it allows isolating client features in their own module instead of just their own directory.

 This is for a Blazor webassembly ASP.NET Core hosted app.